Provides garbage collection tracing options.

 - Specify one one or more of the following parameters in a comma-separated list:

-- Before a garbage collection, a single line is printed containing the name of the master thread for garbage collection, as well as the value of the
+- Before a garbage collection, a single line is printed containing the name of the main thread for garbage collection, as well as the value of the

 osThreadslot in the

 - Prints extra information showing the relative time spent by threads in the "move" and "fixup" phases of compaction

 - Prints extra information showing the activity of the concurrent mark background thread